stimulusreflex/stimulus_reflex/docs/README.md

 Also, we just really enjoy using **Ruby and Rails**.

 StimulusReflex was originally inspired by LiveView, but we are charting our own course.
-We hope to make building modern apps with Rails the most productive and enjoyable option available.
+Our goal has always been to make building modern apps with Rails the most productive and enjoyable option available.
+We want to inspire our friends working with other tools and technologies to evaluate how concepts like StimulusReflex could work in their ecosystems and communities.

-## Example apps

-You can try a live StimulusReflex powered app right now:

-* [StimulusReflex Expo](http://expo.stimulusreflex.com) - A growing collection of live examples showing different use cases alongside the source code required. **Start here!**
-* [StimulusReflex TodoMVC](http://todomvc.stimulusreflex.com) - An implementation of [TodoMVC](http://todomvc.com/) using Ruby on Rails and StimulusReflex.
+So far, it's working!
+Not only do we now have 20+ developers actively contributing to StimulusReflex, but we've inspired projects like [SockPuppet](https://github.com/jonathan-s/django-sockpuppet) for **Django**.

+We are truly stronger together.